MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 > <video width="50%" controls>
   <source src="https://s3.amazonaws.com/mgwu-misc/SA2015/AddContainerView.mp4" type="video/mp4">

-When the container was added, it created a new embeded segue under `New Note View Controller`.
+When the container was added, it created a new embedded segue under *New Note View Controller*.

 > [action]
 > Set this segue identifier to: 'ShowNewNote' (We will be using this later on).